swengeler/Autonomous-Quadcopter-Construction/README.md

 ## Autonomous construction of block structures with a swarm of quadcopters

 This repository contains part of the code for my Bachelor Thesis project at the Department of Data Science and Knowledge Engineering at Maastricht University.
 The code implements a high-level simulation for autonomous construction using quadcopters.
 The `res` folder contains files with representations for a large number of different structures that can be built using the simulator.
-All files containing results from the performed experiments are also included in `experiment_results.zip`.

 ## Installation